tommyrharper/Example-Project-1/README.md

 #### Add middleware to populate character photos
 You'll notice that your new characters do not have photos.
 In order for character photos to display, the character objects need to have a `photo` property.
 Let's add this to each new character by creating a new middleware function in the `server/controllers/starWarsController.js` file.
 1. [  ] We'll use a helper function along with the name of each character in order to set the `photo` property.
 To do this, let's first require in the `convertToPhotoUrl` from the `server/utils/helpers.js` file.
-1. [  ] Create a new express middlware function in `starWarsController` called `populateCharacterPhotos`.
+1. [  ] Create a new express middleware function in `starWarsController` called `populateCharacterPhotos`.
 We will expect that this piece of middleware will be called _after_ we have gotten new characters.
 So we will use the `res.locals.newCharacters` data to create photo urls for each new character.
 1. [  ] Let's make sure to check if we have this required `res.locals.newCharacters` data and if not, invoke the next error handler to break out of the middleware chain and return an error.
 The error handler should be passed the following properties in an object:
     1. [  ] `log`: should include the middleware function name where the error occurred as well as a message noting that the required data was not provided.